CircleCI-Public/config-preview-sdk/docs/jobs.md

 ## Parameter scope

 Parameters are in-scope only within the job or command that defined them.
-If you want a job or command to pass its parameters to a command it invokes, theese parameters must be passed explicitly.
+If you want a job or command to pass its parameters to a command it invokes, these parameters must be passed explicitly.

 ```yaml
 version: 2.1